 You feel alone.
 Your marriage is hurting….really hurting.

 The word divorce has been mentioned or at least been invited to the conversations between you and your spouse.
-This Valentine’s Day, heart-loving-Cupid is usurped by a very real foe, a demon named, Divorce.
+The foe is named, “Divorce”.

 Unfortunately, Divorce is very willing to convince you it’s over, and there’s no way to rekindle love.
 In fact, Divorce will rudely dominate your conversation until you ask it to leave.